A ready-to-fit inhomogeneous cosmological model: The axially symmetric Szekeres spacetime: Introduction

 \section{Introduction}

-It is now a common statement to stress that the current $\Lambda$CDM standard model, while yielding amazing results for describing our Universe at large scales, encounters tensions when confronted to the data of small scale precision cosmology.
-The most significant issue is the $H_0$ tension which has been recently hammered out by the H0DN collaboration, who found a $7.1 \sigma$ discrepancy with the early universe plus $\Lambda$CDM result [1].
-A number of possible solutions to this issue have been proposed in the literature [2].
-However, since General Relativity (GR) has successfully passed the numerous tests which have been designed to challenge it up to severe bounds, i. e., $10^{-4}$ to $10^{-20}$ [3,4], it makes sense to stick to this theory.
-In its framework, the exact inhomogeneous solution, found in 1975 by Peter Szekeres [5] appears well designed to reproduce our local Universe, while being able to recover naturally $\Lambda$CDM at large scales [6].
+It is now a common statement to stress that the current $\Lambda$CDM standard model, while yielding amazing results for describing our Universe at large scales, encounters tensions when confronted with the data of small scale precision cosmology.
+The most significant issue is the $H_0$ tension which has been recently hammered out by the H0DN Collaboration, who found a $7.1 \sigma$ discrepancy with the early universe plus $\Lambda$CDM result \cite{H026}.
+A number of possible solutions to this issue have been proposed in the literature \cite{D25}.
+However, since general relativity (GR) has successfully passed the numerous tests which have been designed to challenge it up to severe bounds, i. e., $10^{-4}$ to $10^{-20}$ \cite{W14,Y25,A25,G26}, it makes sense to stick to this theory.
+In its framework, the exact inhomogeneous solution, found in 1975 by Szekeres \cite{S75} appears well designed to reproduce our local Universe, while being able to recover naturally $\Lambda$CDM at large scales \cite{C24}.

-Since the Szekeres model is rather complicated to use in its most general configuration, a simplifying assumption has been often made in the literature.
-The hypothesis of axial symmetry allows indeed to reduce the number of arbitrary metric functions to be fitted to the observations.
-Therefore, it has been frequently used for numerical studies aiming at reproducing inhomogeneities in the Universe [7-10].
+Since the Szekeres model is rather complicated to use in its most general configuration, a simplifying assumption has often been made in the literature.
+The hypothesis of axial symmetry indeed allows one to reduce the number of arbitrary metric functions to be fitted to the observations.
+Therefore, it has been frequently used for numerical studies aiming at reproducing inhomogeneities in the Universe \cite{B10,M12,M22,H26}.
 However, the rationale for using this assumption was merely a simplification purpose.

-Now, it appears, and it has been confirmed by a number of recent works, that the matter distribution and the expansion of the Universe exhibit an axial symmetry compatible with the direction of the CMB dipole [11-26].
+Now, it appears, and it has been confirmed by a number of recent works, that the matter distribution is dipolar and that the expansion of the Universe exhibits an axial symmetry compatible with the direction of the CMB dipole \cite{B16,B18,S19a,S19b,C19,Se21,Si21,S22,T24,S24,Se25a,Se25b,R25,W25,Sa25,K26}.
 This gives us an additional and more physically grounded reason to study thoroughly the mathematical and physical properties of the axially symmetric Szekeres spacetimes in an improved way compared to previous studies.
 Therefore, we obtain a description of the Szekeres solutions using a number of auxiliary functions of the radial coordinate reduced to three.